 - High levels of player intentionality and agency.
 Players are thrown into the virtual space and given goals to achieve and tools to use, but no predetermined paths to follow.
-Instead, they are expected to explore and to find the best way to reach their objectives with the tools and resources they have, relying on creativity and improvisation rather than on guessing the "correct" solution.
+Instead, they are expected to explore the environment, to assess their tools and resources, to make plans, and to adapt them on the fly in order to reach their objectives, relying on creativity and improvisation rather than on guessing the "correct" solution.
 To avoid overwhelming new players, the designers may offer some entry points and starting suggestions, but these are never rigid paths to be followed for the rest of the game/level.

 - High systemicity.
 The game is governed by global rules, properties, and mechanics (such as the Physics Engine and NPC Scheduling) that work consistently throughout, with minimal use of systemic exceptions like Scripted Events, one-off animations, and cutscene setpieces.
 Immersive sims also tend to recycle previously introduced elements and obstacles in new and different contexts.

 - Emergence.
 Interactions between various game subsystems facilitate emergent combinations thereof that the developers did not explicitly code into the game.
 Combined with high player agency, this also enables the Unexpectedly Realistic Gameplay characteristic of the genre.

 - Consistency.
 As noted above, special cases and one-offs are generally few and far-between: e.g. there are no Invisible Walls and no Story-Driven Invulnerability — but even if an important NPC bites the dust, there is no Game Over, either, and the simulation just carries on.
 In fact, player character's death is often the only explicit failure state.